Wolverine: (fidgeting with the neck of his leather suit)

 - Superman Returns: They had to choose something that could fit into the same world as the spandex of the 1970s films, looked impressive now and that the actor could reasonably wear.
 Well, two out of three ain't bad.

-- Man of Steel: A texturized latex\leather that seems more outerworldly (he's alien, after all)
+- Man of Steel: A texturized latex/leather that seems more outerworldly (Justified, as its actually a form of Space Clothes ,he is an alien after all)

 - Watchmen: All three, actually, and more.
 The 1940s-vintage heroes mostly wore Spandex or its period equivalent (rather amusing are the realistic canvas, silk or cotton home-made costumes, considering that the heroes in question were ordinary people having either a bout of schizophrenia or a surfacing vigilante streak); some of those that didn't - like Silhouette - wore leather.
 The later Comedian preferred leather body armor, and Silk Spectre II was in latex.
 (Malin Åkerman famously commented that her costume made her "smell like a giant condom".
 Please refrain from comment.)
 Beyond that we had ordinary street wear for Rorschach (with a special mask that reacted to pressure and heat), assorted varieties of body armor for almost everyone else, and a bright blue birthday suit for Dr. Manhattan.